JM Bullion ROI Calculator

-Our up-to-the-second spot price feed is compiled from the collective data of various reliable sources to ensure our spot prices are always as accurate and current as possible.
+Our up-to-the-minute spot price feed is compiled from the collective data of various reliable sources to ensure our spot prices are always as accurate and current as possible.

 Bid prices represent the current maximum offer to buy in the market, and Ask prices represent the current minimum offer to sell in the market.
 If you are a buyer, you will pay the Ask price, and if you are a seller, you will receive the Bid price.
 The difference between the two prices is the bid-ask spread, and the tighter the spread, the more liquid the product.

 The gold spot price is the prevailing price for an ounce of .999 fine gold that is deliverable right now.
-It does not, however, take into account dealer or distributor markups or markups by the minting or manufacturing company.
-A precious metals dealer will buy products from a mint or manufacturer.
-These products are priced at the spot price plus a markup for the mint or maker to turn a profit.
+The spot price does not take into account dealer or distributor markups or markups by the minting or manufacturing company.
+Most of our inventory is purchased directly from the mint; those products are priced at the spot price plus a markup for the mint or maker to turn a profit.